learnwithparam/monkey-kata/api/demos/medical_office_triage/README.md

     3. Configure the `livekit-agents` pipeline with **Deepgram (STT/TTS)** and **Fireworks (LLM)**.
     4. Give the LLM a *very simple* system prompt: `"You are a helpful assistant.
 Be brief."`
     5. Run the agent and connect via the frontend.
 When you speak, the agent should hear you and respond.
-  * **🎓 Key Concepts:** LiveKit Agents, STT/TTS Pipeline, Voice Activity Detection (VAD), LLM Integration, Real-Time Audio Streaming.
+  * **Key Concepts:** LiveKit Agents, STT/TTS Pipeline, Voice Activity Detection (VAD), LLM Integration, Real-Time Audio Streaming.

 -----